 Historic marine uses include fishing, exemplified by the quay at Cwm yr Eglwys and the one wreck on the seaward edge of the area, the Summertime, a fishing vessel.
+Herring was traditionally fished from small open wooden boats in a wide area off Dinas.
+These also caught mackerel and lobster.
+The Oak was lost nearby- this was a wooden sloop registered at Belfast transporting cargo of culm in 1862.

-Dinas Island is a subrectangular enclosure, measuring 60m by 50m, set on the promontory overlooking Cwm-yr-Eglwys, with an entrance on the north.
+Dinas Island is a sub-rectangular enclosure, measuring 60m by 50m, set on the promontory overlooking Cwm-yr-Eglwys, with an entrance on the north.
 There are traces of a sub-divided rectangular building.
 Cwm yr Eglwys itself is a former fishing village.
 There is a scheduled monument- PE 543 (Dinas Island promontory fort): community: Dinas Cross.
 The pub-name 'Sailors Safety' at Pwllgaelod on the west facing coast tells its own story.